Multimagnon and multispinon $L_3$-edge RIXS spectra of an effective $\tilde{J}_1-\tilde{J}_2-\tilde{J}_3$ square lattice Heisenberg model: Results and discussion

 \subsubsection{SBMFT results of mean-field two-spinon response}

 The SBMFT formalism intrinsically includes magnon-magnon interaction effects since it handles four-boson terms at the mean-field level~\cite{pires2021theoretical}.
 In the RIXS SC channel, the mean-field two-spinon spectrum consists of two parts -- a singular part and a continuum part.
-The singular part is given by the BEC of the spinon \st{results} in a state with broken $SU(2)$ symmetry, yielding the quantum-corrected N\'eel ordering.
+The singular part is given by the BEC of the spinon which results in a state with broken $SU(2)$ symmetry, yielding the quantum-corrected N\'eel ordering.
 The continuum part is given by the mean-field two-spinon continuum preserving $SU(2)$ symmetry with enhanced quantum fluctuation effects.
 The RIXS intensity expressions of the continuum $I^c_{\mathrm{2s}}(\qq,\omega)$ and the singular $I^s_{\mathrm{2s}}(\qq,\omega)$ parts are given by

-where $\mathrm{f_{2sc}}(\kk,\qq)$ is the scattering matrix element of the continuum part.
+where the scattering operator is listed in Eq.~\eqref{eq:o2smf}.
+In the above $\mathrm{f_{2sc}}(\kk,\qq)$ is the scattering matrix element of the continuum part.
 Here $\mathrm{2s}$ stands for two-spinon and $\mathrm{c}$ for continuum.
 The scattering matrix elements of the singular part are given by $\mathrm{f_{2ssp}(\qq)}$ and $\mathrm{f_{2ssm}}(\qq)$, where $\mathrm{2ssp} (\mathrm{2ssm})$ denotes the two-spinon singular part plus and minus contributions, respectively.
 The derivation details are outlined in Appendix~\ref{app:ssme}.
 The RIXS four-spin correlation function spectrum can be described by the response of the mean-field two-spinon continuum.
 This connection emphasizes the role of RVB fluctuations in the four-spin correlation spectrum that exist in the quantum corrected N\'{e}el state, which is protected by gauge symmetry.
 In this state, the massless gauge fluctuations confine spinons with enhanced quantum fluctuations beyond mean-field~\cite{kim1999theory,PhysRevB.52.440,jacobsen2010exact}.